Woutuuur/radar-mod-minecraft/README.md

 Basic Radar|Emits a redstone signal when there are players in a 3 chunk radius Advanced Radar|Emits a redstone signal when there are players in a 10 chunk radius

-:: Right click a radar to add yourself to the whitelist
+:: Right click a radar to add yourself to the whitelist<br>
 :: Shift + right click a radar to show who's currently on the whitelist
 <br>